BenWeisz/The-Neural-Web/README.md

 # The-Neural-Web
-A collection of interactiveneural networks
+A collection of interactive neural networks